As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 Categories & Target

-In the Categories section, select a link category you have already added, or click on ’+ Add New Category’ to create a new category link.
+In the Categories section, select a link category you’ve already added, or click on ’+ Add New Category’ to add a new category.

 Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify how you want the link to open when visitors click on it:
+This lets you specify how you want the link to open when a visitor clicks on it:

-- _blank means that when visitors click on the link, a separate window will open up in their browser to display the information associated with the link.
-Your visitor can access the information without leaving your site
+- _blank means that a separate browser window will open up to display the content for that link.
+Your visitor can access the information without leaving your page

 Link Relationship XFN